veixq9/UfO/README.md

 https://github.com/veixq9/indexes

 -->
-'github' itself reifies the 'git' protocol, which is a system for managing data versioning.
+whatever website needed could be easily hosted on a git-managed system such as github for open collaboration. 'github' itself reifies the 'git' protocol, which is a system for managing data versioning.

 <div style="margin-left:auto;margin-right:auto">